file-format/Docs/en/gis/geojson.md

 ### Coordinate ###

-Coordinate** **is the basic element of any geographic data.
+Coordinate is the basic element of any geographic data.
 This is a single dimension (Longitude, latitude) representing a single number (decimal format) and sometimes record a coordinate for elevation too.
 Time is a dimension too but its complexity makes it difficult to record it as coordinate.
 Coordinates in both JSON GeoJSON are formatted like numbers.

 ### Position ###

 An ordered array of coordinates represent the [position](http://geojson.org/geojson-spec.html#positions).
 This is the smallest unit that can indicate a point on earth.

-//[Longitude, latitude, elevation]//
+`[Longitude, latitude, elevation]`

-{{{Before the release of the current specification, GeoJSON allowed to record three coordinates per position but is not allowed by the new specification.}}}
+Before the release of the current specification, GeoJSON allowed to record three coordinates per position but is not allowed by the new specification.

 ### Geometry ###

 Geometries are simple shapes (points, curves, and surfaces) in GeoJSON which consist of a type and a collection of coordinates.
-Point is the simplest geometry that** **represents a single position
+Point is the simplest geometry that represents a single position

-//{ "type": "Point", "coordinates": [0, 0] }//
+`{ "type": "Point", "coordinates": [0, 0] }`

 ### LineStrings ###

-At least two connected places are used to represent a line**.**
+At least two connected places are used to represent a line.

-//{{{{ "type": "LineString", "coordinates": [[10, 30], [10, 10]] }}}}//
+`{ "type": "LineString", "coordinates": [[10, 30], [10, 10]] }`

 Point and line strings are the two simplest categories of geometry.
 Both types of geometry don’t bother many geometric rules.
 A point can be represented in a place anywhere, and a line can have more than one points, even if the points are self-crossing.